FAQ Frequently asked questions and answers from Divorce Negotiator 7 days a week 9 am – 9 pm.

 Only if the Judge wishes to discuss the financial order with you both.
 Or if he feels that part of section 25 of the Matrimonial Causes Act 1973 is not complied with which shows many important factors parties need to consider during the divorce proceedings.
 It relates to the length of the marriage, ages of the parties, their assets, incomes and earning capacities.

-Your financial settlement comes under the Matrimonial Act 1973, therefore it is a judges duty to both you and the court, to ensure that all aspects are in accordance to section 25.
-Finally, if the judge believes that you may have missed something and your order is unfair to one party or is unenforceable he will not rubber stamp you financial order.
+A financial settlement comes under the Matrimonial Act 1973, therefore it is a judges duty to both you and the court, to ensure that all aspects are in accordance

 Can you get a divorce without a financial settlement?

 Yes, but it does leave you exposed for your ex to go back to court, and demand a share of any future financial windfall.
 A Consent order will protect you from this happening.

 Both parties pension funds will be included in the total assets.
 The total assets accumulated during the marriage and each parties earnings potential will determine how the total assets are divided.
 You are both entitled, depending on the split of the assets on whether you receive a share of the pension or if it is offset against another asset.

 If you are on benefits, you can claim exemption of the £550 court fee.
 You can also claim this if you are on a low income.
 If you have dependent children, the level income for exemption goes up by £245 per month.
 Use our court fee calculator to find out how much you are likely to pay.